Doctor And Health

 - Return to First Run if you still have not reached a first useful answer.

-- Continue to Managed Skills when the blocker is install policy, skill exposure, or browser preview enablement.
+- Continue to Skills when the blocker is install policy, skill exposure, or browser automation setup.

 - Continue to Browser And Web Boundaries when the blocker is a private host, domain allowlist, or browser runtime gate.